Faculty & Staff Directory

 Samantha Lopez

-Samantha Lopez is proud to be a Chesterton parent to Paulina Lopez and excited to be a new member of the Chesterton team.
+Samantha Lopez is proud to be a Chesterton parent to Paulina Lopez and excited to be a member of the Chesterton team.

 She hopes to use her experience to serve, support, inspire and care for the students at Chesterton this year.
 Go Crusaders!